KyloIO/kylo-docs/security/AccessControl.rst

 Service-Level Authorization
 ---------------------------

-Service-level access control what functions are permitted kylo-wide.
+Service-level access controla what functions are permitted kylo-wide.
 Access is controlled by granting permissions to groups to perform a set of actions.
 A logged in user would then be authorized to perform any actions permitted to the groups to which the user is a member.